Scoring Configuration Options

 • OFF: Displays only surnames.

-• Default to "Local Data Only" in Player Averages/Stats Wizard
+• Default to "Local Data Only" in Stats Wizard/Player Averages/Match Results Even When Logged In

 • ON: Uses only local match data, even if different from the server version.